flunge/flunge.github.io/_posts/Technical/2016-09-09-GPU-and-Caffe-installation-in-Ubuntu.markdown

 #### 2.1 Install CUDA

 If you do not have a NVIDIA GPU supporting CUDA, you actually can ignore this step and move on to next step.
-Running Caffe without GPU is still possible, but sacraffcing GPU computing feature.
+Running Caffe without GPU is still possible, but losing the GPU computing feature.
 Now, for GPU users, visit NVIDIA's [cuda-toolkit](https://developer.nvidia.com/cuda-toolkit) and download CUDA 8.0RC.
 However, this requrest requires a NVIDIA membership, so join it and download CUDA 8.0RC.

 After entering the download page, you will see that there are 3 types of installer.
 Just pick one and follow the installation instructions.